 Nature of the data.

-Purpose of the processing.
+Purpose or purposes of the processing.

 Duration of the processing.